 Your cornea will become exposed and irritated from ectropion, making you increasingly prone to dryness.
 This can result in ulcers and abrasions on the cornea and may threaten your vision.

 Primarily, the cause of ectropion is weak muscle or tissue relaxation that naturally occurs when an individual is aging.
-The risk of having ectropion gets higher with age.
-Risk factors may include:
+Ectropion risk factors can include:

-- Muscle weakness: The muscles underneath the eyes are prone to weakening as you age, and the stretching out of the tendon will occur.
+The muscles underneath the eyes are prone to weakening as you age, and the stretching out of the tendon will occur.
 These are the tendons and muscles that support the eyelid taut against the eye.
 The eyelid will start drooping when these tendons and muscles become weak.
 For example, Bell’s palsy is a condition that destroys the nerves responsible for controlling facial muscles.
-This condition is a form of facial paralysis
+This condition is a form of facial paralysis.

 When an individual’s skin is damaged as a result of trauma or burns (e.g. a severe bite) the manner in which the person’s eyelid rests against the eyes can be affected.
 Also, having a blepharoplasty (eyelid surgery) previously can result in ectropion, especially if the surgery removed a substantial amount of skin.
 Prior eye injuries or burns resulting in scarred tissue, as well as skin cancer or growths on the eyelid, also increase the risk for ectropion.